 Welcome to today’s show, my name is John.
 As always you can subscribe to the show on iTunes or follow the links to social media in the podcast show notes.
 So please subscribe when you are finished listening.
 You can also go to snarkymoviereviews.com to read notes, bios, and other random movie thoughts.

 Today’s movie is Conquest of the Planet of the Apes (1972).
 This movie is the fourth in original series and by my rating is 3rd out of the original 5.
 The mask quality continued to go down and I expected to see apes with plastic Halloween masks with the white elastic string in the back.
-This movie, in fact, had the lowest budget of any of the 5 films.
+This movie, in fact, had the lowest budget of any of the original five films.

 This movie played heavily on the Civil Rights struggle that was still in full swing at the time of the movie.
 The movie has a strong anti-slavery message.
 It was also the most violent of the five movies with about 59 people being killed.

-Most of the exterior shots were done at the University of California, Irvine campus, and the buildings were only 6 years old when the movie was made.
+Most of the exterior shots were done at the University of California, Irvine campus, and the futurist buildings were only 6 years old when the movie was made.

 Roddy McDowall as Caesar, the child of Cornelius and Zira, called Milo in the previous movie, Buck Kartalian as gorilla Frank, and Lou Wagner as a chimp busboy were all discussed in Episode 118 – Planet of the Apes (1968).